CyTOF/ImageMassCytometry/README.md

-# ImageProteomics
+# Imaging Mass Cytometry

-Tools to analyze image mass spectrometry data.
+Tools to analyze imaging mass cytometry data.
 These software tools have been developed in a collaboration between Thomas Walter and Elodie Segura.

 ## Preparation of data for processing